woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/extend-rest-api-add-data.md

-# Exposing your data in the Store API.
+# Exposing your data in the Store API

 ## The problem

 You want to extend the Mini Cart, Cart and Checkout blocks, but you want to use some custom data not available on Store API or the context.
 You don't want to create your own endpoints or Ajax actions.
 You want to piggyback on the existing StoreAPI calls.

 ## Solution

 ExtendSchema offers the possibility to add contextual custom data to Store API endpoints, like `wc/store/cart` and `wc/store/cart/items` endpoints.
 That data is namespaced to your plugin and protected from other plugins causing it to malfunction.
 The data is available on all frontend filters and slotFills for you to consume.

 ## Basic usage